milliemince/eBay-shipping-predictions/README.md

 | `weight`                 | 0.057305            |
 | `package_size`           | 0.020258            |

 By far the most importance feature learned by XGBoost is handling days, a feature we engineered from the difference in `acceptance_carrier_timestamp` and `payment_date` (i.e. the number of days between the time the package was accepted by the shipping carrier and the time that the order was placed).
 Following this, it seems that `weight`, `item_zip`, `buyer_zip` and `carrier_max_estimate` are also important.
 The only features that XGBoost has learned to have lower or minimal importance are `buyer_zip_median_incom`, `item_zip_pop_density`, `package_size`, `category_id`, `buyer_zip`, `shipping_fee`, and `b2c_c2c`.
-We can, to some extent, trust that the feature importances learned by XGBoost carry some weight, because the model was able to achieve a loss of 0.50, a large improvement from the linear regression models.
+We can, to some extent, trust that the feature importances learned by XGBoost carry some weight, because the model was able to achieve a loss of 0.50 (the weighted average absolute error of the delivery predictions in days), a large improvement from the linear regression models.

 ### CatBoost
 Another tool we used is a random forest/decision tree package called Catboost.
 This is similar to XGBoost, however it focuses on categorical data (hence the “cat” in Catboost).
 This is discrete data that represents categories rather than continuous numerical data.
 This tool was useful to us because several of our important features are categorical, such as zipcodes, package size (small, medium, large), and item type.

 According to [Catboost documentation](https://catboost.ai/), the best parameters to fine tune are: learning rate, L2 regularization (coefficient of the L2 regularization term of the cost function), random strength (the amount of randomness to use for scoring splits when the tree structure is selected), bagging temperature (which impacts how random weights are assigned), border count (the number of splits for numerical features), and tree growing policy (which impacts the symmetry of the trees).
 We used this data to fine tune these parameters in order to obtain better performance on our data.

-Upon a preliminary test of a Catboost model on a subset of our data (20,000 rows) with default parameters, we were able to achieve a loss of 0.49 (using the loss function provided by eBay).
+Upon a preliminary test of a Catboost model on a subset of our data (20,000 rows) with default parameters, we were able to achieve a loss of 0.49 (the weighted average absolute error of the delivery predictions in days) using the loss function provided by eBay.
 This is a promising number, considering the small subset of data used and lack of fine tuning.
 The contrast of Catboost’s performance shows how a categorically tailored package seems to be a better choice.
 Catboost also includes an overfitting-detection tool.
 This stops more trees from being created if the model begins to perform worse.

 ### Loss function
-After training our models, we used the loss function provided by eBay of which the baseline (random guessing) loss is 0.75.
+After training our models, we used the loss function provided by eBay of which the baseline (random guessing) loss is 0.75 (the weighted average absolute error of the delivery predictions in days).
 This loss function is essentially an average of how many days the prediction was off by, where late predictions are weighted more heavily than early predictions.
 Our goal was to obtain a loss that is significantly lower than 0.75 for our model.

 ### Models
 Once we had cleaned and processed our data, we trained 4 models to compare the results from each one.
 These models were: